 - Pass the entrance exam as described below

-At Eagle Gate, we offer prerequisite courses in addition to a tuition forgiveness program.
+At Eagle Gate, we offer prerequisite courses in addition to a tuition waiver program*.
 This program can potentially cover the cost of your prerequisite courses.
-If you have taken them elsewhere, you will need to provide proof of completion for the following courses at the undergraduate level:

 - Cultural Anthropology or Introduction to Sociology

 Note: Human anatomy and human physiology must include a lab component.
 Human Anatomy and Human Physiology may be combined courses in a two-part sequence or two separate courses.